Negotiating Relationships And Issues of Power in the Workplace

 Finally, engage in professional development.
 Once again, professional development is on-going.
 Setting goals allows us to get the most out of each learning experience and to shape our journey, so that we not only become effective workers but also professionals who are creative, visionary and leaders in our communities.

 4. Sexual Dynamics

-Transgression of sexual boundaries inevitably creates problems in the workplace.
-Since we work with both male and female colleagues, students and residents, it is important that we share the same definition and understanding of appropriate behavior that facilitates open collegial working relationships.
+Transgression of sexual boundaries inevitably creates problems in the workplace. it is important that we share the same definition and understanding of appropriate behaviour that facilitates open collegial working relationships.